 20:51:13:02.03.
 Redispensing unit dose drugs returned from hospice programs, nursing facilities, or assisted living facilities.
-Unused unit dose drugs that are returned under § 20:51:13:02.01 may be redispensed under the following conditions:
+Unused unit dose or unit of issue drugs that are returned under § 20:51:13:02.01 may be redispensed in accordance with the following requirements: